- Last updated:

 The CTCU is made up of two sections:

-- Section 1 between Omrah Avenue and Arthur Street, along Gosling Street, Oval Avenue and Third Avenue
+- Section 1 between Omrah Avenue and Arthur Street, along Gosling Street, Oval Avenue and Third Avenue.
+This section is being delivered by Sunshine Coast Council.

-- Section 2 between Arthur Street and Nicklin Way (referred to as the Nicklin Way/Third Avenue extension)
+- Section 2 between Arthur Street and Nicklin Way (referred to as the Nicklin Way/Third Avenue extension).
+This section is being delivered by the Queensland Government, Transport and Main Roads.

-- Duplicating existing traffic lanes to provide two lanes in each direction on Oval Avenue and Third Avenue Connecting Oval Avenue with Omrah Avenue
+- Duplicating existing traffic lanes in each direction on Oval Avenue and Third Avenue Connecting Oval Avenue with Omrah Avenue

 - Building a two-way cycle track and pedestrian pathways